-To tell the world the “New Cortina is More Cortina” the launch campaign was centred around featuring a black and white chequered costume for Miss Cortina and her family.
+To tell the world the “New Cortina is More Cortina” the launch campaign was centred around a black and white chequered theme for Miss Cortina and her family.
 Played by model Colleen Fitzpatrick for the main photos, Miss Cortina was to star in the full page newspaper advertising, the brochures, and also on all paperwork related to the car, the covers of the service and driver handbooks, and the workshop manuals.

 Ford encouraged their dealers to hold Miss Cortina beauty pageants at their own launch parties with the specially commissioned song “New Cortina” playing in the background from record players and speakers hidden in the new cars boot space.

 A special arrangement with Pedigree Dolls Ltd which meant for a limited time “Sindy” was given a Miss Cortina makeover that was to be marketed under the “Mamselle” label.
 This is a rare item today and highly prized by collectors.

 Ford offered an extensive list of accessories for the new Cortina, including: